When your business should use crowfunding to grow

 Crowdfunding isn’t a perfect form of potential financing.
 There are some variables to keep in mind, including:

 If you need a sizeable investment in your business, crowdfunding may not be the way to go: The average successful campaign raises about $7,000.
 Although that’s a fine amount of money, you may need something more substantial, such as a grant, loan, or venture capital investment.

 High failure rate

-The crowdfunding space is competitive, and reportedly less than a third of all campaigns fail to meet their goal.
+The crowdfunding space is competitive, and reportedly less than a third of all campaigns meet their goal.
 You’ll have to put plenty of time and resources into your campaign, and even then you may not get the funds you require: Certain platforms don’t allow you to have access to any money pledged unless you reach your stated aim, which means you may end up with nothing to show for your efforts after 30 or 60 days.

 The stakes for failure appear relatively low at first, but consider the effort it takes to put together a campaign—and how it counts for nothing if you don’t reach your goal.
 Would your time be better spent cutting costs and evening out your cash flow?
 Or applying for a business loan, the process for which is mostly out of your hands?
 A high degree of confidence in your concept is practically required in order to make this worth your while, and you’ll need a Plan B on hand in case you don’t succeed.

 Though they don’t come close to the interest rates of a bank loan or credit card payment, most platforms charge you a fee for using their service, which means a chunk of your crowdsourced funds won’t go toward financing your needs.

 Sharing your business idea or new project on an open forum gives competitors and fraudsters the ability to steal your concept and bring it to market before you do.
 This isn’t as big a deal for already-established businesses, but for entrepreneurs still in the planning stages of their business should take the time to protect their intellectual property with patents, unique branding, and a plan for manufacturing ready to go.